JDFD-CodeMonk/demo/README.md

 Separated from MASTER
 Adding something so I can understand how do a simple merge.
 Just adding some more updates to this document.
+I hope that this doesn't caus any issues.